Skip to content

 public final class RebuildTurnSession: ModelTurnSession { ... }

 Implements ModelTurnSession.
-On each nextTurn call it serialises the full [AgentMessage] conversation via LFM2MessageCodec and LFM2ChatTemplate, runs the MLX generate loop, and streams chunks back via onChunk.
-Tool calls are extracted by LFM2ToolCalls/LFM2ToolCallStream after generation completes.
+On each nextTurn call it serialises the full [AgentMessage] conversation via the model's codec, runs the MLX generate loop, and streams chunks back via onChunk.
+Tool calls are extracted per codec family (see below).

 MlxModelLoader